ffalt/hookay/README.md

 ## Running

-You can start the server in background with other systems
+You can start the server in background with nodejs process managers

 [forever](https://www.npmjs.com/package/forever)